sirbarrence/conditional.js/README.md

 });
 ```

-**Note**: config properties and function return values should either be booleans or numbers.
+**Note**: The config property value or function return value for your test should either be a boolean or a number.
 Numbers are only useful if you have more than two possible dependencies to choose from at runtime; the number will be interpreted as an index into the `load` array.

 ## Examples

-The previous two examples can be found with fuller context in the [examples](https://github.com/sirbarrence/conditional.js/examples) directory.
+The previous two examples can be found with fuller context in the [examples](https://github.com/sirbarrence/conditional.js/tree/master/examples) directory.
 It includes dummy versions of a two versions of jQuery and an ES5 shim library that are loaded and used by a `main.js` script as well as a child script, creatively named `script1.js`.

 ## Tests